Angela Sara Cacciapuoti

 Angela Sara Cacciapuoti is an Italian telecommunication engineer, known for her research on the quantum internet design.
-Currently, she is an associate professor at the University of Naples Federico II, where she teaches quantum information and quantum communication networks.
+Currently, she is Full Professor at the University of Naples Federico II, where she teaches quantum information and quantum communication networks.

 Biography

 Angela Sara Cacciapuoti graduated with honors in Telecommunications Engineering in 2005 from the University of Naples Federico II, where she later obtained a Ph.D. in Electronic and Telecommunications Engineering in 2009.
 She has conducted several research visits worldwide.
 Currently she co-leads the Quantum Internet Research Group at the University of Naples Federico II.

 Research

 Cacciapuoti is a researcher in the field of quantum communications and networks.
 She has received multiple awards and recognitions for her research contributions.

 Her research seeks to pave the ground for a better understanding of the challenges and technical leaps necessary to achieve the ultimate vision of the Quantum Internet, recognized worldwide as the final stage of the quantum revolution, opening fundamentally new communications and computing capabilities beyond simple quantum cryptography.

 In 2024, she received an ERC-Consolidator Grant for her project "QNattyNet - Quantum Native Communication Networks: from Quantum Message to Quantum Functioning".